pablohenneman/OMNI_OMICS_HUB/docs/analysis/brainstorm-project.md

 ### Tab 3: Imputation + data scaling (always done)
 - Imputation
-  - Input: active data object normalized assay.
+  - Input: active dataset normalized assay.
   - Uses imputation mask (default `is.na(raw)`) to reset imputed positions to NA before re-running.
   - Method and parameters are recorded.
   - V1 methods: zero-imputation (default) and DEP2 `MinProb` (q = 0.01 default). (other methods from DEP2 and seurat are added later)